benjaminion/upgrading-ethereum-book/src/book.md

 #### BLSSignature

-As above, we are using BLS (Boneh-Lynn-Shacham) signatures over the [BLS12-381](https://hackmd.io/@benjaminion/bls12-381) (Barreto-Lynn-Scott) elliptic curve in order to sign messages between participants.
+As above, we are using BLS signatures over the [BLS12-381](https://hackmd.io/@benjaminion/bls12-381) elliptic curve in order to sign messages between participants.
 As with all digital signature schemes, this guarantees both the identity of the sender and the integrity of the contents of any message.

 In Ethereum&nbsp;2.0, BLS signatures are elliptic curve points from the BLS12-381 $\smash{G_2}$ group, thus are 96 bytes long when compressed.